abbreviatedman/react-monorepo/01-intro-to-react/1d-conditional-rendering/exercise/directions.md

 Let's create components for the three weather conditions: CloudCover, Rain, HotTemperature, and ColdTemperature.

-16. From the File Explorer in the left panel, **right-click** on the **/src/** folder inside your create-react-app project.
-Select **New File** and name the file `CloudCover.js`.
+16. From the File Explorer in the left panel, **right-click** on the **/src/** folder inside your React project.
+Select **New File** and name the file `CloudCover.jsx`.
-17. Create another file in the same location and name it `Rain.js`.
+17. Create another file in the same location and name it `Rain.jsx`.
-18. Create another file in the same location and name it `HotTemperature.js`.
+18. Create another file in the same location and name it `HotTemperature.jsx`.
-19. Create another file in the same location and name it `ColdTemperature.js`.
+19. Create another file in the same location and name it `ColdTemperature.jsx`.

 #### CloudCover.js